powerhome/playbook-swift/README.md

 ### Make sure you have the playbook-apple repo (clone it if you do not).
 ### To open the package in Xcode, there are 2 ways to go about this.
 EITHER:
-1) Go to the playbook-swift directory in terminal and type:  xed .
+1) Go to the playbook-apple directory in terminal and type:  xed .

 **or**